 New Relic Infrastructure is the infrastructure monitoring tool in New Relic’s observability suite.
 Gremlin is a simple, safe and secure service for performing Chaos Engineering experiments through a SaaS-based platform.
-Gremlin Free is a free version of Gremlin that can run on up to five hosts, and run two types of Chaos Engineering attacks.
+Gremlin Free is a free version of Gremlin that can run on up to four hosts, and run two types of Chaos Engineering attacks.

 To complete this tutorial you will need:

 This tutorial will show you how to use New Relic’s Infrastructure monitoring tool along with Gremlin Free for your Chaos Engineering experiments.
 Observability is an important part of Chaos Engineering, as it’s how we view the results of the experiments.